Going to school

 It’s important to remember that your experience of M.E. may be different to someone else’s, and that your symptoms can change over time.
 Something that you were able to do last week could be more difficult this week.
 It is important not to do too much if you find that you are struggling.
 It can be tempting to try and achieve the same things as before and as your friends, but this can make you feel worse and even more exhausted.

 When you have a long-term medical condition such as M.E., which is impacting your education by, for example, preventing you going to school/accessing some of your lessons, your school is required to put Individual Healthcare Plan (IHCP) in place.
 This should be put together with you, your parent/carers, your school and your doctors, and you can use it to help explain how M.E. affects you.

 You may need to consider applying for an EHCP or statutory plan if your child has more educational needs than the school can provide for.
-We have a free downloadable factsheet on statutory plans for special educational needs that you and your parents may find helpful.
-We also have a template letter for requesting an EHCP with examples of how M.E. is a special educational need and ideas of what information to include.
+We have a free downloadable factsheet, Support plans for pupils with M.E., that you and your parents may find helpful.
+It includes a template letter for requesting an EHCP with examples of how M.E. is a special educational need and ideas of what information to include.

 Another option is an Education, Health and Care Plan (EHCP) can be put in place.
 While the name sounds similar to the Individual Healthcare Plan above, they are different plans, with a different purpose.
 An EHCP is helpful if you need more support than currently generally available through your school.
 It's best for you and your parents to start the EHCP process as early as they can, as it is harder to put one in place when you have left school.